-1.5.
-Current Supply of Land Won Aggregates
+Current Supply of Land Won Aggregates - Reserves and Landbanks.

-1.5.1.
+- 1.22.
 Existing aggregate quarries and other facilities in Bournemouth, Dorset and Poole are set out in Appendix 1, with operational quarries shown in Figure 2.
-These quarries have permitted stocks of reserves, and the level of reserves at 31st December 2014 is shown in Table 3 below.
+These quarries have permitted stocks of reserves, and the level of reserves at 31st December 2015 is shown in Table 3 below. - 1.23.
+Table 3 indicates the steadily falling reserves for sand and gravel, although River Terrace figures remain well above the 7 year level.
+The crushed rock reserves, most of which are on Portland, are estimated but remain far in excess of current demand.